MarkDCorey/nba_player_clustering/README.md

-# nba_player_clustering
+NBA PLAYER TYPES AND OPTIMAL LINEUP COMPOSITION

 PROJECT DESCRIPTION

-Determine whether we can meaningfully cluster players NBA players by "type"
+-Determine whether we can meaningfully cluster players NBA players by style of play.

-Use this info to determine whether there are optimal compositions of player types when forming teams and lineups.
-If there are optimal compositions, we can potentially....
+-Overlay player clusters on top of lineup performance data to find optimal cluster/lineup compositions.

+APPLICATIONS

-  -identify latent improvement opportunities for any team (eg new lineups to test,     prioritization of players to pursue via free-agency or trade).
+-Identify latent improvement opportunities (eg lineup composition, players to pursue through trade, draft or free-agency) for any team .

-  -predict any player's value to any team.
+-Project rookie and college player cluster and NBA player comps.

+-Determine unique player values across team.
-  -determine whether optimal team/lineup compositions have changed over time.

-  -determine whether new trends in team/lineup compositions are developing.
+-Determine whether optimal team/lineup compositions have changed over time and whether new trends in team/lineup compositions are developing.

 PROCESS OUTLINE

+-Scrape player and lineup statistics from NBA.com/Stats

--Identify player feature set and k value, and build player clusters.
+-Identify feature set that captures per-possession offensive and defensive actions of players

+-Build clustering model

+-Measure within-cluster inertia and cluster separation, and determine optimal k cluster value

+-Describe characteristic features of each cluster

--Merge the resulting cluster labels with NBA's lineup data and translate each lineup into appropriate cluster labels
+-Merge the resulting cluster labels with lineup level data

--Aggregate identical cluster combos

--Index and sort the cluster combos by a weighted average of NetRating, then determine statistical significance of the "best" cluster combos
+-Group by cluster combination and determine statistical significance of each

-ANALYSIS

--Understand the characteristic features of each cluster

--Score players within clusters and use these rankings, along with the cluster rankings, to identify areas of opportunity for the teams

--Look for patterns of changing composition over time and whether new patterns are emerging.